Bank of India

 Bank of India (BoI) is an Indian public sector bank headquartered in Bandra Kurla Complex, Mumbai.
 Founded in 1906, it has been government-owned since nationalisation in 1969.
 BoI is a founding member of SWIFT (Society for Worldwide Inter Bank Financial Telecommunications), which facilitates provision of cost-effective financial processing and communication services.

-As on 31 December 2024, Bank of India's total business stands at ₹1446295 crore, has 5,202 branches and 8166 ATMs & CRM around the world (including 22 overseas branches).
+As of 31 December 2024, Bank of India's total business stands at ₹14.46 lakh crore, has 5,202 branches and 8166 ATMs & CRM around the world (including 22 overseas branches).

 History

 Bank of India was cofounded on 7 September 1906 by Ramnarain Ruia (also known as Ramnarain Hurnundrai), Sassoon Jacob Hai David, Ratanjee Dadabhoy Tata, Gordhandas Khattau, Sir Cowasjee Jehangir, Lalubhai Samaldas, Khetsey Khiasey, Jenarrayen Hindoomull Dani, Noordin Ebrahim Noordin, and Shapurji Broacha from Mumbai, India.
 The Bank was under private ownership and control till 19 July 1969 when it was nationalised along with 13 other banks.

-Beginning with one office in Mumbai, with a paid-up capital of ₹5 million and 50 employees, the Bank has made a rapid growth over the years and blossomed into a mighty institution with a strong national presence and sizable international operations.
-In business volume, the Bank occupies a premier position among the nationalised banks.
+Beginning with one office in Mumbai, with a paid-up capital of ₹50 lakh and 50 employees, the Bank has made a rapid growth over the years.

-The bank has over 5,084 branches in India spread over all states and union territories including specialized branches.
+The bank has over 5,084 branches in India spread over all states and Union territories including specialised branches.
 These branches are controlled through 54 zonal offices.
 There are 60 branches, 5 subsidiaries, and 1 joint venture abroad.

-The Bank came out with its maiden public issue in 1997 and follow on Qualified Institutions Placement in February 2008.
+The bank came out with its maiden public issue in 1997 and follow on Qualified Institutions Placement in February 2008.

+Presence

+As of 2026 Bank has overseas presence in 15 foreign countries spread over 5 continents with 47 branches/offices including 4 Subsidiaries, 1 Representative office and 1 joint Venture, at key Tokyo,Hong Kong, Singapore, London, Paris, New York, DIFC Dubai and International Banking Unit (IBU) at GIFT City Gandhinagar.